Wild Camp/Night Hike/Waterfalls/Caves/Pub in the Brecon Beacons

 We will depart in convoy from the White Hart at 18:45 sharp to get to the low car park beyond Talybont reservoir at 19:00 and start walking by 19:15.

 We will go up through a very steep meadow to the path of the Brecon and Merthyr Junction Railway (known locally as the Breakneck and Murder railway, owing to a tendency to have serious accidents, caused by the steep gradients to what was the highest railway tunnel in Britain).
-We then follow the railway route to the bent 666 yard long Torpantau Tunnel (where we will have a snack whilst searching for the paranormal).
+We then follow the railway route to the bent 666 yard long Torpantau Tunnel.
 Another steep ascent to the summit of Craig y Fan Ddu (683) metres.
 If the weather is good, with no risk of lightning, we’ll sleep high up, otherwise drop to a more sheltered area.
 We’ll get up no later than 7:00am, then past a series of waterfalls and pools to the car park.
 We will then breakfast and go by car to explore the cave entrances on the Llangattock escarpment.

 IMPORTANT! - Participation Statement